How do exponential size solutions arise in semidefinite programming?: Main results and proofs

+The proof of Lemma \ref{lemma-xk-arb-large} is partly inspired by the paper of Louren{\c{c}}o et al \cite{lourencco2016structural}, which used a similar process to construct a nearly feasible solution to a weakly infeasible semidefinite program.

-The proof of Lemma \ref{lemma-xk-arb-large} partially answers the representation question \eqref{question-exp-represent}.
-The proof that the required $x_1, \dots, x_k$ exist is fairly simple, so we can we can convince ourselves that they exist, even without computing their actual values.
+The proof of Lemma \ref{lemma-xk-arb-large} also partially answers the representation question \eqref{question-exp-represent}.
+To explain how, for the moment let us ignore the requirement that we need to choose $x_k$ to be large and just focus on completing $(\bar{x}_{k+1}, \dots, \bar{x}_m)$ to a strictly feasible solution.
+The proof that the required $(x_1, \dots, x_k)$ {\em could be} computed is fairly simple, and it is illustrated on Figure \ref{figure-add-xk}, where the red blocks stand for the larger and larger blocks that we make positive definite.
+So we can convince ourselves that $(x_1, \dots, x_k)$ {\em exist}, even without computing their actual values.

 From now on we will assume